Abraham Mitrie Rihbany: Life and Works

-His ideas about the importance of East-Mediterranean culture to an understanding of the Gospels were developed in a series of articles for The Atlantic Monthly, and in 1916 published in book form as The Syrian Christ.
+His ideas about the importance of Levantine culture to an understanding of the Gospels were developed in a series of articles for The Atlantic Monthly, and in 1916 published in book form as The Syrian Christ.
 This went through numerous American and British editions up to 1937, was translated into German, and has more recently been translated into Arabic and reissued in English.

 During the First World War, Rihbany began writing on political issues.
 His Militant America and Jesus Christ (1917) made a case for American involvement in liberating the homeland of Jesus from Ottoman rule and argued against Christian pacifism.
 The following year he brought out America Save the Near East, which sold out three editions in twelve months.
 In it he advocated American trusteeship over an independent Greater Syrian federal republic.
 Rihbany believed that America stood alone in lacking imperial ambitious in the region and that the United States was uniquely equipped to reshape the region in a progressive fashion.
 It was due to this publication that he came to attend the Paris Peace Conference, 1919, where he became attached to the entourage of Emir Faisal, the leader of the Arab delegation, as a translator.
 A Greater Syrian state (the Kingdom of Syria) did briefly come into existence under Faisal before the French Mandate of Syria was imposed in 1920.
 Rihbany's account of the peace conference, Wise Men from the East and Wise Men from the West, was in part published in Harper's Magazine (Dec.
 1921) before being issued as a book.

 While promoting Arab nationalist and Anti-Zionist ideas, Rihbany did not stop writing religious pamphlets for the American Unitarian Association, as well as more substantial works of spiritual reflection.
 One British reviewer of his Seven Days with God commented on his "keen spiritual insight and considerable vigour of thought".